An a-z glossary of pump & industry terms

 Trommel

-A trommel screen or trommel machine separates aggregates and other solids by their various size.
+Also known as a rotary screen, a trommel is used for washing and sorting different-sized pieces of mixed waste, ore, aggregate and other solids by their various size.
+It consists of a cylindrical shell of perforated plate or wire cloth, mounted on a central shaft inclined at a small angle to the horizontal.
+It may also be fitted to the discharge end of a washing barrel or scrubber.
 Mixed material such as freshly mined quarry rock, or demolition waste is fed into the top of the trommel.
 The material then moves along trommel screens with progressively larger mesh openings, so that the aggregate is separated out from the finest (“trommel fines”) to the largest stones.
 Keeping the material moving about by agitation is achieved by a combination of screen vibration and water being continually pumped around the system.

 Turbidity